18F/eligibility-rules-service/README.md

 _From Phase 1 Conclusions (pitch):_ "We hypothesize that the highest-value area for TTS to explore further is investigating the value and feasibility of building an API-based eligibility rules web service for a non-MAGI Medicaid human services program, to help federal human service agencies facilitate the adoption of multi-benefit eligibility determination."

 #### :white_circle: Partners will want to collaborate with us to make this happen
-_Not yet validated - Phase 2_ - Our initial conversations with partners has been positive and fruitful, but we have not yet formalized an arrangement.
+_Not yet validated - Phase 2_ - Our initial conversations with partners have been positive and fruitful, but we have not yet formalized an arrangement.

 #### :white_circle: States will want to collaborate with us to make this happen
 _Not yet validated - Phase 2_